-Families with kids can save some of their hard-earned cash this holiday by visiting a CapeNature reserve in Western Cape.
+Kids and the young at heart can save some of their hard-earned cash this holiday by visiting a CapeNature reserve in Western Cape on Youth Day.

-From 22 June to 16 July, children aged 16 and under can enter the reserves for free, while normal conservation entry fees still apply to parents.
+On 16 June, anyone under the age of 35 can enter the reserves for free, while normal conservation entry fees still apply for the older folk.